IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.AspNetCore.MultiTenancy/README.md

 * `Header Strategy`, identifies the tenant from a HTTP request header.
 * `Claim Strategy`, identifies the tenant from a Claim.
 * `Host Strategy`, identifies the tenant from the host name.
+* `Route Strategy`, identifies the tenant from the `Route Strategy Parameter` in the URL.

 For more information on [MultiTenant Strategies](https://www.finbuckle.com/MultiTenant/Docs/v6.12.0/Strategies).